peertecho/mini-video-sharing-mobile/README.md

 # Mini Video Sharing Mobile (aka Mini Studio)

-A mini video sharing mobile app where multiple members can share videos and comment below each video
+A mini video sharing mobile app where multiple members can share videos and comments below each video

 ## Usage
 Start the first writer to create a room, and get the invite